Notamify May 2026 Product Update: Affected Elements V2, Profiles, Timeline and Skymerse

 Notamify Operating System updates

-The same Affected Elements V2 and profile-aware filtering work is arriving in Notamify Operating System.
-Enterprise customers can filter dashboards and alerts to their operation profile, so teams see the NOTAMs that are actually relevant to the type of operation they run.
+The same profile-aware filtering work is arriving in Notamify Operating System.
+Enterprise customers can tune dashboards and alerts to the type of operation they run.

 The goal is simple: dashboards and alerts should not just say that something changed at an airport.
 They should help answer whether that change matters for your flights.